cleipski/CropPredict/README.md

 The R<sup>2</sup> value of the final model is ~0.83 with a root mean square error (RMSE) of 5.3 (yield values in the dataset range from 10 to 80).
 The mean absolute percentage error is ~5%.

+At very high observed yields (>60) the model appears to consistently under-predict.
+At lower yields the model seems well balanced.

 Comparing the observed and predicted yield on the test set:

 <img src="https://github.com/cleipski/CropPredict/raw/master/images/compare_yield.png" width="800"/>